Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Theoretical setup

 In this section, we describe the different sectors of our $SU(5)\times D_{4}\times U(1)$ GUT proposal and fix some notations.
 The chiral sector of the minimal supersymmetric $SU(5)$ model involves matter and Higgs superfields which are both supplemented by extra superfields in the present setup.
-The usual matter superfields denoted as $ T_{i}=(u_{i}^{c},e_{i}^{c},Q_{iL})$ and $F_{i}=(d_{i}^{c},L_{i})$---with $ i=1,2,3$ refers to the three generations of matter---fit into the $10_{i}$ and $\bar{5}_{i}$ representations respectively, while three right-handed neutrinos $N_{i}^{c}$ singlets of $SU(5)$ are added in order to generate neutrino masses.
-Regarding the Higgs superfields, several $SU(5)$ multiplets are needed to generate realistic fermion masses; most importantly the $H_{5}$ , $H_{\overline{5}}$, $H_{\overline{45}}$ and the $H_{24}$.
-The low energy Higgs doublets $H_{u}$ and $H_{d}$ of the minimal supersymmetric standard model (MSSM) arise from $H_{5}$ and a mixture of $H_{\overline{5}}$ and $H_{\overline{45}}$ respectively.
+Apart from the usual SUSY $SU(5)$ superfield spectrum, the building blocks of the present model can be classified into four sets: \begin{itemize} \item \emph{(a)} a renormalizable messenger sector with messenger fields $X_{i}$ associated to down quarks, charged leptons and neutrinos, and $Y_{i}$ associated to the up quarks; details on this sector is provided in appendix \ref{app1}, \item \emph{(b)} two additional higher dimensional Higgs fields in the 24 and 45 GUT representations required for gauge symmetry breaking and for generating Yukawa coupling ratios compatible with the data, \item \emph{(c)} several flavon superfields carrying quantum numbers under the flavor symmetry $D_{4}\times U(1) $ needed to break the flavor symmetry and structure the fermions mass matrices, and \item \emph{(d)} three right-handed neutrinos $N_{i=1,2,3}^{c}$ responsible for generating the tiny neutrino masses via the type I seesaw mechanism as well as the BAU through the leptogenesis mechanism. \end{itemize} Recall that the usual matter superfields denoted as $ T_{i}=(u_{i}^{c},e_{i}^{c},Q_{iL})$ and $F_{i}=(d_{i}^{c},L_{i})$ -- with $ i=1,2,3$ refers to the three generations of matter -- fit into the $10_{i}$ and $\bar{5}_{i}$ representations respectively.
+Recall also that the low energy Higgs doublets $H_{u}$ and $H_{d}$ of the minimal supersymmetric standard model (MSSM) arise from $H_{5}$ and a mixture of $H_{\overline{5}}$ and $H_{\overline{45}}$ respectively.
 The 45-dimensional Higgs is usually used to produce the GJ relations differentiating between the (2-2) entry of the down quark and charged lepton mass matrices; however, it has been shown in \cite{R39,R40} that there are many other options which are preferred compared to GJ relations.
 These alternatives arise from higher-dimensional operators involving essentially higher dimensional Higgs representations.
-In our proposal, we use $H_{ \overline{45}}$ and $H_{24}$ to produce the following ratios of the diagonal Yukawa couplings $y_{e}/y_{d}=4/9$ and $y_{\mu }/y_{s}=9/2$ in good agreement with experiments \cite{A12}; the different steps leading to these ratios is explained in details in the next section.
+In our proposal, we use $H_{ \overline{45}}$ and $H_{24}$ to produce the following ratios of the diagonal Yukawa couplings $y_{e}/y_{d}=4/9$ and $y_{\mu }/y_{s}=9/2$ which are in perfect agreement with experimental data \cite{A12}.
+The different steps leading to these ratios is elaborated in the next section.
 The 45-dimensional Higgs $H_{\overline{45}}$ satisfy the following relations

 where $\upsilon _{45}$ is the VEV of $H_{\overline{45}}$.
 As for the adjoint Higgs $H_{24}$ which is also responsible for breaking the $SU(5)$ group, it develops its VEV along the direction